Gå til innholdet

 Pharmacy technicians are not entitled to dispense prescribed medications, but they have a very important role to play in terms of customer service – speaking to customers, providing information to the public, looking after stock and administrative tasks.

 The pharmacy manager runs the pharmacy and ensure that the requirements of the pharmacy's business are fulfilled.
 The pharmacist is responsible for the professional and financial operation of the pharmacy, and the overall responsibility of the pharmacist's employees.
-You must have a master’s degree or Cand.pharm to become a pharmacy manager.

 A pharmacist is an expert on pharmaceuticals.
 In Noway we distinguish between a bachelor's degree in Pharmacy and a master's degree in Pharmacy.